GPUOpen-Tools/radeon_developer_panel/docs/source/index.rst

    * If a profile has missing data, the SQTT buffer size can be increased to potentially remedy the issue
    * If an application experiences graphical corruption, decreasing the SQTT buffer size can potentially remedy the issue

+- **Enable shader instrumentation**:
+   * Enabling this setting generates data that allows RGP to track thread divergence for different shaders contained in a ray tracing pipeline.
+This is currently enabled for DirectX 12 only.
+Enabling this option causes minor changes into the generated shader code and may add extra overhead to the runtime of a shader.

 - **Vulkan/DirectX12**:
    * Displays information about the active trigger mode for profile capture